 Welcome to our 5-minute review of the Gaerne GX1 MX and enduro boots.
 If you’re looking for a set of high quality boots from a leading brand, but on a budget, this is a pair that should be on your short list.

-Based on the fact you already know about Gaerne, you’re in the small group of motocross riders that recognise this brand as being a competitor for Alpinestars.
+Based on the fact you already know about Gaerne, you’re in the small group of motocross riders that recognize this brand as being a competitor for Alpinestars.

 Let’s face it.
 They’re priced similarly, the quality is the same, and they look awesome.